adbenson/infinihedron/README.md

 # INFINIHEDRON

-The Infinihedron is a large 12-faced polygon (dodecahedron) wiht half-mirroed faces and LEDs lining the edges.
+The Infinihedron is a large 12-faced polygon (dodecahedron) with half-mirroed faces and LEDs lining the edges.
 When illuminated, this creates the effect of infinite lights in a kalidescopic pattern.

 [Here's a quick video of it in action](https://photos.app.goo.gl/cjdmcP2U8k5sayQv9), along with a glance at the software running it.
 [More photos and videos](https://photos.app.goo.gl/n18Prc7EzE4qecTB7)